 - Fill bowls with rice and top with the Thai basil chicken.
 Finish the bowls with sliced mango and thinly sliced Thai chile pepper if desired.

-A few ingredients that you’ll find in my Thai basil chicken recipe that you may not find in others are hoisin sauce, low sodium chicken broth and cashews.
 Many recipes call for oyster sauce, however, after going to 3 stores I wasn’t able to find it.
 I Googled substitutions online and found that equal or near equal amounts of hoisin and soy sauce will create a similar flavor.

 Cashews are another ingredient you don’t generally see in Thai basil chicken.
 You certainly don’t have to add them if you don’t want to spend the money or have an allergy.
 However, I highly recommend using them if you can.
 They add great texture, crunch and a subtle nutty flavor.